Quick Answer

 A practical rule is simple: if any launch-critical row is unknown, do not move that country to GTM commitment.

-Keep open questions in a separate section, not mixed into scored cells.
+Keep open questions in a separate section instead of mixing them into scored cells.
 Prioritize unknowns in two areas:

 The MTurk and Prolific study notes barriers like medical issues and busy schedules, but that does not answer launch decisions at the country level.
 Treat those gaps as internal test items until you have direct evidence.